redhousestudio/redhousestudio.github.io/termsmix.md

 #### <strong>Invoicing</strong>

 € 500 (ex BTW/VAT) per day per track is the norm.
-But this may vary based on the complexity of the music and duration.
+This may vary based on the complexity of the music and duration.
 I am willing to talk about other options per project.
 I will send you an invoice for 50% before I start and the other 50% when everybody is happy.

 <p>&nbsp;</p>